front/smspay-woocommerce/readme.txt

 == Description ==

-SMSpay Payment Gateway for WooCommerce allows you to accept payments via SMS on WooCommerce, using the SMSpay.io service.
+SMSpay Payment Gateway for WooCommerce allows Norwegian merchants to accept payments via SMS on WooCommerce, using the SMSpay.io service.

 You can receive payments in two ways:
 - Via operator